 - In billing Medicare the provider agrees to the Medicare-approved payment amount for the service(s).

 - The provider will only bill the patient for deductibles or coinsurance that might apply.

-Medicare Limiting Charge – Is the maximum amount that a non-participating provider can charge you for service(s) if you have Medicare coverage when he or she does not take assignment.
+Medicare Limiting Charge – Is the maximum amount that a non-participating provider can charge a Medicare patient for a service(s) if that provider does not take assignment.
 It is 115% of the allowable charge.
 The allowable charge for a nonparticipating provider is 95% of that of a participating one who takes assignment.
 Thus, the limiting charge is 115% × 95% × the allowable charge for a given service.

 Network – Is a group of physicians, hospitals and other health care providers contracted with a health insurance company to provide services to its plan members for less than their usual fees.
 Typically, policyholders pay less for services if they use a network provider.

 Network Provider – See preferred provider.